BradyBrenot/RogueTrader_DLSS/README.md

 ## Installation

+1. Get the latest release from [here](https://github.com/BradyBrenot/RogueTrader_DLSS/releases/latest)
-1. Run the game at least once.
+2. Run the game at least once.
-2. Extract `EnhancedGraphics_Native.zip` to the game directory beside `WH40KRT.exe`
+3. Extract `EnhancedGraphics_Native.zip` to the game directory beside `WH40KRT.exe`
-3. Extract `EnhancedGraphics.zip` to the Owlcat Mods directory (Win+R, `%userprofile%/AppData/LocalLow/Owlcat Games/Warhammer 40000 Rogue Trader/UnityModManager/`)
+4. Extract `EnhancedGraphics.zip` to the Owlcat Mods directory (Win+R, `%userprofile%/AppData/LocalLow/Owlcat Games/Warhammer 40000 Rogue Trader/UnityModManager/`)
-4. Get `nvngx_dlss.dll` (minimum 310.6.0) from somewhere, e.g. [TechPowerUp](https://www.techpowerup.com/download/nvidia-dlss-dll/), and place it in the game directory
+5. Get `nvngx_dlss.dll` (minimum 310.6.0) from somewhere, e.g. [TechPowerUp](https://www.techpowerup.com/download/nvidia-dlss-dll/), and place it in the game directory
-5. Non-Nvidia users: follow the **OptiScaler** instructions below
+6. Non-Nvidia users: follow the **OptiScaler** instructions below
-5. On the mod menu in-game (ctrl+f10 by default), open Enhanced Graphics, and set the Upscaler Type to `DlssUpscaler`.
+7. Start the game, and load a save file.
+In the mod menu (ctrl+f10 by default), open Enhanced Graphics, and set the Upscaler Type to `DlssUpscaler`.
 Select a preset or drag the slider to make a custom preset.
-I recommend against messing with any of the settings below custom preset.

 ## OptiScaler (non-Nvidia users)
 1. Get [OptiScaler](https://github.com/optiscaler/OptiScaler/releases)